Code-Institute-Submissions/SpudStar-milestone-four-project_MarResub/README.md

 ### Images not showing on mobile IOS
 After finally getting the Google Cloud working, the hosting service I intially used for my static files, the images for all the links were no more.
 It turns out Google Cloud cannot display images on IOS devices without major changes to code.
 In the end I opted to use AWS which fixed the issue.

+### Breakdown of Tests
+Additional testing information can be found in testing.md, an additional file in read me resources.

 ## Testing User Stories

 ### The Owner -